0hStormy/0hStormy.github.io/assets/markdown/howtolinux.md

 <hr>

+# Gaming

+Currently, gaming on Linux is actually pretty usable, I would even say it's better than on MacOS, with issues here and there.
+A TLDR for this section is if you don't play the newest most advanced games with anticheat, you'll be good for the most part.

+## Steam

+Steam makes gaming on Linux super easy.
+Here is a quick step by step guide to setup Steam on Linux.

+1. Go to your software center and search for Steam, and click install
+2. Open Steam
+3. Wait for steam to update
+4. Login
+5. Go to `Settings > Steam Play > Enable Steam Play for all titles`
+6. Restart Steam
+7. Enjoy!

+Steam uses a compatability layer called Proton, based on <a href="https://www.winehq.org/">Wine</a>.
+Proton has a binch of fixes for games specifically so runs really well.
+It even has some compatability with Easy Anti-Cheat and BattlEye.

+## Other games

+For other games that aren't on Steam, you can try Lutris or Bottles, which are wrappers for <a href="https://www.winehq.org/">Wine</a> that have installers for other launchers and programs.

+For Roblox.
+The Roblox player with Wine has been blocked, you can still use <a href="https://vinegarhq.org/"> for Roblox Studio.
+You should use <a href="https://sober.vinegarhq.org/"> for the Roblox player, it is a runtime for the Android version of Roblox.
+It is closed source but still is a really good program.

 # Installing

 So you're ready to make the plunge?
 Or maybe you want to try Linux in a Virtual Machine?
 Let's find out how to install Linux!